ryanajones/Timestamp-Microservice/README.md

 # Timestamp Microservice

-This is a timestamp microservice where you can enter a ISO-8601 compliant date (e.g. "2016-11-20") in the URL and receive a HTTP response of a timestamp in JSON format.
-The JSON object returned will have both a unix and utc timestamp.
+A timestamping microservice capable of returning a timestamp in JSON format.
+Given the user enters a ISO-8601 compliant date (e.g. "2016-11-20") in the URL, returned will be a JSON object with both a Unix and UTC timestamp to view.
+Node and Express are used to implement a RESTful API for HTTP request handling.
+Within the route handler function, the given date is parsed into separate Unix and UTC variables with their repective formats and return to the front-end.

 ## Technologies Used